Saman Aghazamani

 Aghazamani was born in Tehran and participated in Iranian youth teams and Omid Iran.

 Club career

 He started his professional career with Saipa and moved to Persepolis June 2009 and was used as defensive midfielder, right back.
 He extended his contract with Persepolis for three years, kepping him in the team till 2015.

-On 13 January 2014, Aghazamani joined Rah Ahan with signing a two-and-half-year contract.
+On 13 January 2014, Aghazamani joined Rah Ahan with signing a two-and-a-half-year contract.